Topics Map > Campus Services > Office 365

-This document will provide instructions on how to publish a calendar within Outlook on the web, Outlook 2016 for Windows, and Outlook 2016 for MacOS.
+This document will provide instructions on how to publish a calendar within Outlook on the web and Outlook for Windows/MacOS clients.

 When publishing your calendar, you can provide any user (internal/external) with a unique URL (.html or .ics) that they can use to view/subscribe to your calendar.
 This URL will only allow them to view your calendar data.
 At this time, Microsoft's default limit is set to retrieve data for six months from the current date.

-- Click Settings located in the top-right corner of the window.
+- Click Settings/gear located in the top-right corner of the window.

-- If you want the external user to subscribe to your calendar, provide them with the 'ics' url.
+Note: If you want the external user to subscribe to your calendar using a calendar client, provide them with the 'ics' url.
 If you want the external user to view your calendar via a browser, provide them with the 'html' url.

 For consistency and ease of use, please use the Outlook on the web instructions above.